devops329/devops/instruction/playwright/playwright.md

 ### Install a testing browser

-If you review the `playwright.config.js` file you will notice the configuration of the browser it will run.
+Now review the playwright configuration file: `playwright.config.js`.
+In there you will find the specification for which browser drivers to use.

 ```js
   /* Configure projects for major browsers */